 Youth Services Consultant

 Stuck on your Ready to Read Grant?
 Need advice about a library issue?
 Just plain lost?
-Just Call Katie!
-Katie Anderson, the State Library's Youth Services Consultant, is your personal Reference Librarian.
+Reach out to Greta Bergquist, the State Library's Youth Services Consultant.
+She is your personal Reference Librarian.